pablgonz/scontents/sources/README.md

 ## scontents — Stores LaTeX contents in memory or files
-- Version: 1.2
+- Version: 1.2e
-- Date: 2019/08/28
+- Date: 2019/09/07
 - Author: Pablo González

 ## Description
 The `scontents` package stores valid `LaTeX` code in memory (sequences) using the `l3seq` module of `expl3`.
-The stored content (including verbatim) can be used as many times as desired in the document, additionally can be written to external files if desired.
+The stored content, including `verbatim` material, can be used as many times as desired in the document, additionally can be written to external files.

 ## Requirements
 The package requires the following packages: